 - Accepted by CASEL

-Somers, M. A., Corrin, W., Sepanik, S., Salinger, T., Levin, J., and Zmach, C. (2010).
+Somers, M. A., Corrin, W., Sepanik, S., Salinger, T., Levin, J., Zmach, C., & Wong, E. (2010).
 The Enhanced Reading Opportunities Study Final Report: The Impact of Supplemental Literacy Courses for Struggling Ninth-Grade Readers (NCEE 2010-4021).
 Washington, DC: National Center for Education Evaluation and Regional Assistance, Institute of Education Sciences, U.S. Department of Education.